laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - SSDT-TB3.aml ***[Only For Thunderbolt 3 Model]***
 - SSDT-TYPC.aml ***[Only For Thunderbolt 3 Model]***
 - SSDT-UIAC.aml [USB Mapping]
-- SSDT-UPRW.aml [Prevent wake from USB]
+- SSDT-UPRW.aml [Prevent wake from USB, Fix some USB issues]

 ## CLOVER ACPI Hotpatch